Why a morning ritual changes everything

 Intentions.
 What matters most today?
 Not your entire to-do list — just one thing you want to focus on, and one thing you're grateful for.

 When these three areas get a little attention each morning, the rest of the day tends to flow more naturally.
 You respond instead of react.
 You make choices from a place of calm — from the inside out.
+(There's a gentle reason for that flow — I unpack it in the 90-minute wave beneath your day.)

 Start small, stay honest